AntonSazonov/BigBlurTest/README.md

 Clang do much better optimizations with same flags than GCC.
 Both tested are from MSYS2/MinGW64 toolchain.

-The fastest implementation I could write is about 1.6ms for a 1280x720 32bpp frame on an AMD Ryzen 7 2700 with 16 threads.
+The fastest implementation I could write is about 0.7ms for a 1280x720 32bpp frame on an AMD Ryzen 7 2700 with SSE4.1 and 16 threads.
 <br/><br/>
 ## Parallel 'for' loop range distribution